 Advanced standing may be granted to students by examination.
 A student's adequate knowledge of a selected listing of courses determined by the respective academic division may apply for credit for the course by examination.
-For details the student should refer to the regulations concerning Credit by Examination, and consult with the faculty advisor or Academic Dean.
+For details the student should refer to the regulations concerning Credit by Examination (page 25), and consult with the faculty advisor or Vice President for Academic Affairs.